 The large 2-inch dial helps you read the temperature easily.
 You use the clamp to attach the best digital candy thermometer to your pot.
 However, it doesn’t hold the dial securely.

 The long 12-inch probe shouldn’t touch the bottom of the pan.
 The nut in the back is for calibrating the dial.
-Within seconds, you can read the temperature.
+You can read the temperature within seconds.

 Product Specification